Princeton45/jenkins-docker-ec2-cicd/README.md

-# CI/CD Pipeline with Jenkins, Docker, and AWS EC2
+# Complete CI/CD Pipeline with Jenkins, Docker, and AWS EC2

 ## Project Overview
 I created a comprehensive CI/CD pipeline that demonstrates the deployment strategies using Jenkins, Docker, and AWS EC2.
 The project is divided into three progressive stages, each building upon the previous one.